“We can never obtain peace in the outer world until we make peace with ourselves.”

 Lesson Three: The Difference Between Intellectual and Experiential Understanding

-Even when you understand that you shouldn’t form attachments to certain feelings or outcomes by remaining equanimous, your mind still does it because it lacks experiential understanding.
+Even when you understand you shouldn’t form attachments to certain feelings or outcomes by remaining composed, your mind still does it because it lacks experiential understanding.

-By feeling the sensations in your body and remaining equanimous, you understand this concept at the actual level!
+But by feeling the sensations in your body while being collected, you understand this concept at the actual level.

-Bonus Lesson One: Continuous Practice of Proper Technique to Reach Mastery
+Lesson Four: Continuous Practice of Proper Technique to Reach Mastery

 The proper technique is as important as continuous practice to reach mastery.